alexandre-touret/rest-apis-versioning-workshop/docs/05-conflicts.md

 ## What's next?
 Regarding the use case, we should apply this new relationship between the ``Book`` and ``Author`` objects into the whole application, from the API to the database.

-This use case is really a breaking change.
+This new feature is really a breaking change.
 How to add this feature without disturbing the existing customers?
 We have few ways:

 * By isolating the different tenants in a dedicated database/schema.
 It means the database schema could be also versioned.
 * By mixing the features in the same schema (adding a field author and an author list)